microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Accumulates a matrix to a RWByteAddressBuffer at a specified offset.
 This operation is only available for matrices with `MatrixUse::Accumulator`.
 The matrix data is added to the existing data in the buffer.
+The matrix component data is converted to the target arithmetic or packed data type if the data types do not match, then added to the existing data in memory.
 If any destination address is out of bounds the entire accumulate operation is a no-op.

 ```llvm